david-rockwood/fimpad/README.md

 FIMpad is currently only tested on Linux, using llama.cpp's llama-server to serve LLMs.

-If you have success or run into problems with an OS other than Linux, let me know.
-I would like to make FIMpad cross platform in the future and have tried to write the code in a way that makes this possible.
+If you’ve had success, or encountered issues, on other operating systems, please let me know.
+I aim to make FIMpad cross-platform in the future, and I’ve written the code with portability in mind.

 ---